tldr-pages/tldr/pages/common/git-ls-remote.md

 `git ls-remote --tags`

-- Show all references from a remote repository based on name or url:
+- Show all references from a remote repository based on name or URL:

 `git ls-remote {{repository_url}}`